Sheikh Abu Naser: Death and legacy

-Naser was killed on 15 August 1975 by mutinous Bangladesh Army officers at the residence Sheikh Mujibur Rahman in Dhanmondi, during the course of the assassination of Sheikh Mujibur Rahman.
+Naser was killed on 15 August 1975 by mutinous Bangladesh Army officers at the residence Mujib in Dhanmondi, during the course of the assassination of Mujib and many of his family members.
 He pleaded the assassins not to kill him as he was just a businessman and said to them, "I am not into politics, I do business for a living."
 Nevertheless, he was taken to a bathroom of the house where a soldier shot him.
 He was bleeding and begged for water when another soldier came in and shot him again, killing him.
 A number of Mujib's family members were killed by the assassins.

-Sheikh Abu Naser Stadium in Khulna was named after him in 1996 by the Bangladesh Awami League government.
+Sheikh Abu Naser Stadium and Sheikh Abu Naser Specialised Hospital, both in Khulna, were named after him, in 1996 and 2010, respectively, by the Bangladesh Awami League government.
 In 2003 the Bangladesh Nationalist Party renamed the stadium Birshreshtha Shaheed Flight Lieutenant Matiur Rahman stadium.
-The stadium was renamed to Sheikh Abu Naser Stadium in 2009 after Bangladesh Awami League returned to power.
-Sheikh Abu Naser Specialised Hospital in Khulna is also named after him and was opened in 2010.
+The stadium's name reverted to Sheikh Abu Naser Stadium in 2009 after Bangladesh Awami League returned to power.
+After the fall of the Sheikh Hasina led Awami League government, Sheikh Abu Naser Specialised Hospital was renamed to Khulna Specialized Hospital.

 Criticism

-Naser was accused of being a ringleader of syndicates smuggling jute to India during the Presidency of Sheikh Mujibur Rahman.
+Naser was accused of being a ringleader of syndicates smuggling jute to India during the presidency of Mujib.
 It is said that his rise from near poverty in 1971 to being the largest contractor in Khulna was through favoritism and illegal means.